Ultimate Escalante Photo Tour

 - Permits: We hold commercial use permits for Grand Staircase Escalante and Glen Canyon.

 - Hiking / Fitness: We will tailor this trip to the fitness levels of the participants.
-If you want to do the Coyote Gulch, Neon Canyon, and Reflection Canyon options, then expect a minimum 10-miles per day over steep, loose, and uneven terrain.
+If you want to do the Coyote Gulch, Neon Canyon, or Reflection Canyon options, then expect a minimum 10-miles per day over steep, loose, and uneven terrain.
 Some rock scrambling may also be required.
 The slot canyons require anywhere from 3-6 miles of hiking over easier terrain.
 However, you should be able to climb up, under, and over rocks and be prepared for hiking in water.
-The easier areas in the monument are just a 1-3 mile hike over fairly easy terrain.
+The easier areas in the monument are just a 1-3 mile hike over fairly mellow terrain.

 - Trip Itinerary: Please let us know which location(s) you are interested in when making your booking.
 The exact trip itinerary is kept flexible to account for current conditions and weather.